Skip to main content

 Second, Codeage as a company is the only one on our list with BBB accreditation and an A+ grade, some signature marks of a trustworthy brand.

 Third, Codeage's sustainability focus is remarkable enough that it stands apart from those of its competitors.
 Most of the company's product packaging consists of high-density polyethylene, which the U.S. Department of Energy describes as a "non-transparent plastic" that's "widely accepted in municipal recycling programs."
-Codeage is also in the process of upgrading its shipping protocol to cornstarch-based mailers and kraft paper, compostable materials that can help reduce reliance on plastics.
-Such sustainability efforts are ongoing, too, and the company aims to increase its use of post-recycled materials, improve recyclability, and shorten the biodegradation of its containers in the years to come.
+Codeage has also committed to upgrading its shipping protocol to cornstarch-based mailers and kraft paper, compostable materials that can help reduce reliance on plastics.
+Such sustainability efforts are ongoing, and the company aims to increase its use of post-recycled materials, improve recyclability, and shorten the biodegradation of its containers in the years to come.

 Best Colostrum Codeage Ingredients